Chapter 39 : Lights

 There was a pounding silence.
 Potter looked from me to Aidan, back to me, then at Aidan again.

-"Fuck,” he muttered, and lit another cigarette.
+"Fuck,” he said, and lit another cigarette.

-Potter shrugged, looking unruffled.
+Potter shrugged, looking as unruffled and unperturbed as ever.
 “Rules are rules.”

 “It doesn’t have to be like this, mate,” Aidan shook his head fiercely at Potter.
 “I’m not mad.”

-“But you should be.
-Besides, it’s bro code.
-We’d agreed ages ago – if you kissed Lily, I’d have to do the same,” Potter said calmly, the shadow of a smirk pulling at his lips.
-It was like he was egging Aidan on almost, like — in some bitter, twisted way — he wanted this to happen – whatever this was.
+“But you should be," Potter pointed out.
+"Besides, we've agreed to this.
+You know that if you kissed Lily, I’d have to do the same.
+It's part of The Code,” he added calmly, the shadow of a bitter smirk pulling at his lips.
+It was almost seemed like he was egging Aidan on, like — in some strange, twisted way — he wanted this, whatever it was, to happen.